oslabs-beta/deckhand/website/docs/Integrations/aws.md

 sidebar_position: 1
 ---

-# Amazon Web Services (AWS)
+# Amazon Web Services

-Deckhand seamlessly deploys directly into your AWS account, leveraging a range of AWS services to ensure a robust and secure environment.
+Deckhand seamlessly deploys directly into your Amazon Web Services (AWS) account, leveraging a range of AWS services to ensure a robust and secure environment.
 Our automated deployment includes the configuration of AWS VPC, EKS, EC2, ECR, and EFS, with all keys securely encrypted using AES-256 encryption to safeguard your data.

 ## Getting Started